 To insure perfect alignment of the glass, B+W's CP filter glass is held in place by a rear threaded retaining ring.

-B+W filter rings come in various thicknesses.
-The standard thickness ring is the most-commonly chosen, but a slim ring is available for reduced vignetting on ultra wide angle lenses.
+Filter rings come in various thicknesses.
+The standard thickness ring is the most-commonly chosen (B+W's F-Pro), but a slim ring is available for reduced vignetting on ultra wide angle lenses.
 Since CP filters are thicker than UV and clear protection filters, a slim ring version is more frequently needed.
 I have found that many 24-something-mm lenses on full frame bodies often require the slim ring.
 If using a full frame lens on an APS-C format body, the standard filter ring will probably work fine for you at any focal length.

 For most wide angle lenses (wider than 40mm), with and without B+W standard circular polarizer filter test results are available in the vignetting tool (look for the last focal length option).
 This tool allows comparison to determine if the standard B+W filter ring depth causes light to be blocked from reaching the sensor – mechanical vignetting.

-The downsides to slim filters may be enough to make you prefer to deal with slight additional vignetting.
-The first downside is the extra cost.
-The second and perhaps most unpleasant downside is the missing front filter threads on the ring.
+The first downside to a slim filter is often a higher price tag.
+The second and even more-unpleasant downside used to be the missing front filter threads.
 Standard thickness filters have front threads that allow another filter to be stacked and allow the standard lens cap to attach to the filter.
-Slim filters ship with an alternative slip-on friction-fit lens cap that, in my experience, is only one step above worthless.
-I find them in the bottom of my camera cases more than on my lenses.
+Slim filters were shipping with an alternative slip-on friction-fit lens cap that, in my experience, was only one step above worthless.
+I found them in the bottom of my camera cases more than on my lenses.
+The good news is that most slim filters now have front threads, eliminated the biggest downside to using them.

 One more drawback to the slim filters is the reduced surface area available for rotating the filter.
 A slim ring more easily enables your fingers to come in contact with the glass, potentially causing a smudge/smear.
-Extra care must be taken to avoid this.
+Sight extra care must be taken to avoid this.

 The best of both worlds